 Welcome to Family and Consumer Sciences!

-I hail from Gilman, Il. where I graduated from Gilman High School and currently live with my children, Clark & Eli.
+I hail from Gilman, Il. where I graduated from Gilman High School and currently live with my son, Eli.
 I also have two older sons, Luke and Clark, who are in college.
 I am an '87 and '04/'12 grad of Northeast Missouri State University (now called Truman University) and Olivet Nazarene University respectively.
 I enjoy attending the theatre, dancing, cooking, reading, bowling, the outdoors, spending time on Pinterest, and cheering on my favorite team...... the Packers!

 Please read below for a synopsis of the courses I teach:

 LIFE is an introductory, prerequisite class to the FACS curriculum.
 The discussion-based class is designed to introduce students to the many facets of the department and to equip them to become conscientious, contributing members of their respective families, schools, and society as a whole.
 Most specifically, topics covered throughout the semester include relationship skills, families and children, consumer education, health and wellness, working in the kitchen, and clothing, as well as freshman orientation/high school success.